 Skip to Main Content

-Most heart attacks are caused by blood clots, which are in turn caused by atherosclerosis (stiffening and narrowing of the arteries).
+Most heart attacks are caused by blood clots, which are caused by atherosclerosis (stiffening and narrowing of the arteries).
 High blood fats (triglycerides) and LDL or “bad” cholesterol form plaque inside arteries, narrowing the passageway and reducing the amount of blood that can flow through.
 Your lifestyle plays a crucial role in preventing a heart attack or recovering from one.
-Eating a heart healthy diet and getting at least 30 minutes of exercise 5 days a week (or more) can greatly reduce your risk of heart attack.
+Eating a heart-healthy diet and getting at least 30 minutes of exercise 5 days a week (or more) can greatly reduce your risk of heart attack.

 Signs and Symptoms

 Women may experience different symptoms than men.
 In women, along with chest pain, symptoms can include: